jepetersohn/ghs-jquery-dom-traversal-challenge/README.md

 What changes need to be made to make these counters function?

 ### Release 5: Bonus!
-Refactoring is the process of restructuring existing code without changing its external behavior.
+Refactoring is the process of making code shorter, more readable, more re-usable, or all three.
+The hard part is, you have to do that without breaking anything.
 Can we refactor any of our code to make it more succinct without changing the way it works?